Geometric flow regularization in latent spaces for smooth dynamics with the efficient variations of curvature: New flows with Taylor expansions and curvature-derived tensors

 We will compute mean curvature as

-which is demonstrated in \cite{laplacebeltramiMC}.
 We have ignored constants, as sometimes the equation on the right is rescaled under conventions.
 This will be our approximation to mean curvature.
 Again, $\mathcal{E}$ is the parametric map, and the Laplace-Beltrami operator is applied element-wise.